suhanree/network-recommender/README.md

 Here I present some technical details for this project.
 First, a diagram representing data flow is given below.
 ![Fig.7](fig/data_flow.png "Fig.7.
 Data flow diagram")
-The original data are given by three json files at the top (not given in this repo due to the sizes), and three python codes (`extend_network.py`, `make_dataframes.py`, and `find_users_by_city.py`) process these files to produce separate network files and ratings information, one for each city.
+The original data are given by three json files at the top (not stored in this repo due to the sizes), and three python codes (`extend_network.py`, `make_dataframes.py`, and `find_users_by_city.py`) process these files to produce separate network files and ratings information, one for each city.
-During the process, intermediate results in pandas dataframes and ID mapping information are stored in pickled files for future usages.
+During the process, intermediate results of pandas dataframes and ID mapping information are stored in pickled files for future usages.

 After preprocessing, models can be run.
-I have two basic models.
-One for the collaborative filtering (CF; `factorization.py`), implemented using SVD with stochastic gradient descent.
+I have implemented two methods.
+One for the
+collaborative filtering (CF; `factorization.py`), implemented using SVD with stochastic gradient descent.
-The other model is the friend-based network model (we may call this method, **network filtering**, or **NF**; `using_friends.py`), implemented using python for this project.
+The other for the friend-based network model (NF; `using_friends.py`), implemented using python for this project.
 In addition, Validator class (`validator.py`) was implemented to read input files, and perform K-fold cross-validation.